airnandez/sw-lsst-eu/docs/installation.rst

 You can tell everything is OK if there is no error message.
 Otherwise, the displayed error message may help you understanding what is wrong.

-You may also want to check the status of the repository by visiting `CERN's replication monitor <http://cernvm-monitor.cern.ch/cvmfs-monitor/sw.lsst.eu/>`_.
+You may also want to check the status of the servers hosting the files of this software repository by visiting `CERN's replication monitor <http://cernvm-monitor.cern.ch/cvmfs-monitor/sw.lsst.eu/>`_.

 If this does not help solving your issue, please see :ref:`help`.